PART 42: TIED IN NAUGHTS

 “Julie’s time trip,” Luci realized.
 “It did throw things off.
 Merely not how I thought.”

 Shady nodded.
 “That part is as I said to your friend Frank.
-Carrie could not reconcile Julie’s death with how history proceeded prior to her awakening.
+Carrie could not reconcile Julie’s death with how history proceeded prior to her powers awakening.
 But instead of following my advice, you all devised some asinine plan of your own!
 I finally used my own power to get the police involved this morning.
 Unfortunately, checking on Carrie’s condition afterwards, I found it was too late.”
 He folded his hands together.
 “Carrie is now irredeemably insane, and my mission has failed, thus killing her… well, at this point, it’s a form of mercy.”

 Shady scoffed.
 “Don’t you think you’ve done enough already?
 You have doomed most of your friends, as well as an entire war going on in your future.
 I ask you, how many more people must pay the price for your bad decisions?”